 Headaches are categorized according to their underlying causes.
 Common types of headaches include:

 Tension headaches afflict almost everyone at one time or another.
 They bring on a dull, constant, non-throbbing pain that can make your head feel as if it's gripped in a tight band.
 The muscles of your neck may seem knotted, and certain areas on your head and neck may be sensitive to touch.
-The chief source of pain is tight muscles that irritate nerve endings in the head and neck.
+The chief source of pain is thought to be tight muscles that irritate nerve endings in the head and neck.
 Tension headaches can be short-lived and infrequent or they can be enduring and chronic.
+Many tension headaches are actually migraines.

 Migraines are among the most debilitating of headaches.
 They can be completely incapacitating.
 For some people a warning sign -- called an aura -- comes just before a migraine attack.
 The aura may be visual disturbances such as flickering points of light, blind spots, or zigzag lines.
 More rarely it may come as numbness in a limb or the smell of a strange odor.
 Whether or not a warning occurs, a migraine will usually begin with an intense, throbbing pain on one side of the head.
 This pain may spread and is often accompanied by nausea and vomiting.
 A migraine can last from a few hours to many days and can cause oversensitivity to light, odors, and sound.